giwiro/mongo-radar/README.md

 a lot of them [get hacked](https://docs.google.com/spreadsheets/d/1QonE9oeMOQHVh8heFIyeqrjfKEViL0poLnY8mAakKhM/edit#gid=1781677175), that's why we should be really careful when configuring the Database.

-Just **for research purposes** I developed an automated tool to discover, dumps and symmetric encrypt all the collections in the discovered mongodb list.
+Just **for research purposes** I developed an automated tool to discover and dump all the collections in the discovered mongodb list.
 In order to stay anonymous we use [Tor](https://www.torproject.org/) service running as a SOCK4 proxy, and [proxychains](http://proxychains.sourceforge.net/) to capture all tcp requests made by `mongo-radar`